Firefighter Pre-Screening Process FAQ

 The role of the examiner is to assess the truthfulness of your responses during your exam.
 He will tell you if he was able to attain conclusive results based on your honesty during the testing procedure.
 He will then forward a report of the results to Recruitment who will assess the results and decide whether you will move forward in the process.
 The examiner is not involved in the decision of whether you will be moving forward in the process or not.

 Candidate physical ability test (CPAT)

-No, we generally recognize CPAT’s provided by any testing facility in Canada that is accredited by the IAAF.
-The IAFF has a list of facilities.
+No, we generally recognize CPAT’s provided by any testing facility in Canada that is accredited by the IAFF.
+The IAFF has provided a list of facilities here.
 Final approval of the facility you choose will be made by our CPAT administrator.